md-ariful-islambhuiyan390/Semiconductor-TCAD-Projects/CMOS_45nm/README.md

 TCAD simulation of 45nm CMOS device using Silvaco Atlas.

 ## Quick Start
-1. See `project_description.md` for full technical details
+1. See `project_description.pdf` for full technical details
 2. View plots in `results/plots/`
 3. Review code in `silvaco_code/cmos_45nm.in`